Skip to content

 Pre-application enquiry form (PDF 314 KB)

-The completed form should be returned with all supporting information to the email address below, and your fee if your request is for a chargeable non-householder.
+The completed form should be returned with all supporting information to the email address below, and your fee if your request is for a chargeable proposal.
+If you are unsure what fee is applicable please contact us for clarification or otherwise we will contact you following submission to advise the correct fee however your proposal will not progress until the appropriate fee has been paid.

 Planning pre-application guidance